flug/persona/README.md

 - Dotfiles
 - Any other configuration resources

-When switching profiles, Persona2 creates symbolic links from the profile files to their appropriate locations in your home directory.
+When switching profiles, Persona creates symbolic links from the profile files to their appropriate locations in your home directory.

 ## Support